googleapis/google-auth-library-java/README.md

 resources from an OIDC or SAML provider.

 #### Configurable Token Lifetime
-When creating a credential configuration with workload identity federation using service account impersonation, you can provide an optional argument to configure the access token lifetime.
+When creating a credential configuration with workload identity federation using service account impersonation, you can provide an optional argument to configure the service account access token lifetime.

-To generate the configuration with configurable token lifetime, run the following command (This example uses an AWS configuration, but the token lifetime can be configured for all workload identity federation providers):
+To generate the configuration with configurable token lifetime, run the following command (this example uses an AWS configuration, but the token lifetime can be configured for all workload identity federation providers):
   ```bash
   # Generate an AWS configuration file with configurable token lifetime.
   gcloud iam workload-identity-pools create-cred-config \